All of our content is written by humans, not robots. Learn More

 You can also paint your security camera to match your house.

-You can disguise a camera by hiding it behind a birdhouse or bird feeder, plant, fake rock, etc. You can also camouflage it by painting it the same color as your house.
+You can disguise a camera by hiding it behind a birdhouse or bird feeder, plant, fake rock, etc. You can also use camera skins or covers designed to look like everyday objects, or install them inside weatherproof housings that match your home’s exterior fixtures.

 You should place your security cameras: